join tipstrr for free click here

 And after the racing career?

 If Best Mate, a racehorse with French, British, and Irish origins won the Cheltenham Gold Cup in 2002, 2003, and 2004, some horses do not have such a long and brilliant career.
-The reformed racehorses, if the work of reconversion is well done, can prove to be outstanding partners for the amateur riders, whether they are thoroughbreds, Irish racehorses or sport horses, or national racehorses.
+The reformed racehorses, if the work of reconversion is well done, can prove to be outstanding partners for the amateur riders, whether they are thoroughbreds, Irish racehorses sport horses, or national racehorses.

 Because of their genetics and their competitive mentality, they make excellent eventing horses: one example is Neville Bardos, ridden by Boyd Martin, who was crowned horse of the year in 2011: reformed from racing because he was considered too slow, this thoroughbred was sold for slaughter: in 2010 he placed honorably at the World Games in Lexington.